-In , there is limited advocacy of a rights-based approafound in scholarly arguments for how to implement the MDM.
-The interpretations of the Government of India, the National Right to Food Campaign, and key academics such as Jean Dreze and S. Vivek illustrate the differences between Indian interpretations and international human rights prescriptions. h the lack a rights-based approachof ha the status quo: a lack of discussion on hunger amongst local populations in India.
+In general, there is limited advocacy of a rights-based approach found in scholarly arguments for how to implement the MDM in India.
+The interpretations of the Government of India, the National Right to Food Campaign, and key academics such as Jean Dreze and S. Vivek illustrate the differences between Indian interpretations and international human rights prescriptions.
+This thesis will ultimately argue that the lack of a rights-based approach to advocacy of the MDM has helped to perpetuate the status quo: a lack of discussion on hunger and the entitlement to food amongst local populations in India.
 Most Indian citizens continue to have limited say in the issues that affect them, and rarely discuss their own entitlements.
-Perhaps if rights-based approach could empower marginalized communities who often are unaware that they are rights-holders and feel at the mercy of voluntary government charity.
+Perhaps if a more rights-based approach to the MDM scheme were implemented, it could help to empower marginalized communities who often are unaware that they are rights-holders and feel at the mercy of voluntary government charity.

-du more focused and forceful advocacy of a rights-based approach to the MDM can be extremely useful in giving voice to many rights-holders. rights-based approach to the implementation of the MDM can help children speak out when they aren’t receiving the entitlements that they should be receiving as recipients of the scheme.
-It can also instill the values of civic participation that may carry on as they grow older.
-Unfortunately, today’s Indian civil society lacks the unified and forceful advocacy needed allow children to reap the greatest benefits of the Mid Day Meal Scheme.
-Indian scholars who have shaped both the National Right to Food Campaign and the Government of India’s legislation related to the MDM.
+This thesis will use both political theory and some preliminary ethnographic investigations at two schools in Chennai, Tamil Nadu to argue that a more focused and forceful advocacy of a rights-based approach to the MDM can be extremely useful in giving voice to many rights-holders.
+A rights-based approach to the implementation of the MDM can help children speak out when they aren’t receiving the entitlements that they should be receiving as recipients of the scheme.
+It can also instill the values of civic participation that children may carry on as they grow older.
+Unfortunately, today’s Indian civil society lacks the unified and forceful advocacy needed to allow children to reap the greatest benefits of the Mid Day Meal Scheme.
+In order to make these arguments about the theoretical and practical weaknesses in Indian advocacy for the right to food as expressed in the nation’s implementation in its MDM scheme, we will first turn to look at the rhetoric and arguments of Indian scholars who have shaped both the National Right to Food Campaign and the Government of India’s legislation related to the MDM.

 INDIAN SCHOLARS: Neglect of Forceful Advocacy of a Right to Food